 Since the burden of proof is minimal—just proving it’s more likely than not that you were intoxicated—navigating this hearing alone could jeopardize your license, job, and daily freedom in and around Bates County, MO.

-If you licenses has been suspended, revoked, or denied, you might qualify for a Limited Driving Privilege (LDP) in Bates County, MO.
-To be eligible, you’ll likely need to file an SR-22 insurance form and install an Ignition Interlock Device (IID) on your vehicle.
-After 30 days from your 15-day administrative hearing period, an LDP may allow you to drive under specific conditions, like:
+If your driving privilege is suspended, revoked, or denied, you may be eligible for a Limited Driving Privilege (LDP) in Bates County, MO.
+You will most likely need to have an SR-22 insurance form on file and an Ignition Interlock Device (IID) installed on your vehicle.
+If granted after 30 days following your 15-day administrative hearing period, the LDP allows you to drive in specific situations, such as:

 Bates County Resources